Let’s Talk Ticks and Lyme Disease

 The older we get the higher the risk of complications from Lyme disease, because the immune system weakens in later life and the body does not respond as quickly to treatment as it once did.
 The disease also can be harder to diagnose in older folks, because many of us have other health concerns with symptoms very similar to those of Lyme disease.

 A deer tick may or may not carry Lyme disease.
-Although every bite from a deer tick will not necessarily cause Lyme disease, the chance exists.
+Although not every bite from a deer tick will cause Lyme disease, the chance exists with each bite.
 So awareness and prevention are important.